 Orientation and resources

-Orientation for Spring 2021
+Orientation for Summer 2021

 All admitted first-semester high school special students must complete the orientation.
 Failure to complete the orientation may result in a hold on your enrollment.
 Watch the orientation videos and complete the corresponding quiz:

 The fall 2021 orientation will be available in mid-July.
 If you will be a first-semester high school special student in fall 2021, please keep an eye on your email over the summer for orientation information.

 This is an accordion element with a series of buttons that open and close related content panels.

 1. Activate your NetID**

 Your NetID and the password you create grants you access to your UW-Madison student portal, MyUW.
 Newly admitted students must activate their NetID using their date of birth and the 10-digit campus ID number found on their admission letter.
 For step-by-step instructions, use this helpful tutorial.

 If you’ve been a student at UW-Madison previously, but do not recall your NetID and/or password, contact the DoIT Help Desk for assistance.